pmanuja/Express-Project/README.md

 A user would need to signUp and then login to access application features.

-A user can schedule New/ Reschedule or delete/cancel appointnent
+A user can schedule New/ Reschedule or delete/cancel appointment/appointments

 User Stories: